syncfusion-content/windowsforms-docs/WindowsForms/syntaxeditor/Getting-Started.md

 {% endhighlight %}

-2) Apply configuration file into the EditControl.
+2. Apply the configuration file into the EditControl.

 {% tabs %}